alexblakes/regional_nonsense_constraint/documentation/write_up.md

 ## Results
 ### 38.7% of the coding exome is potentially subject to NMD escape
 We identified coding positions in which a premature termination codon (PTC) may evade NMD in 19,982 canonical human transcripts.
-Using NMD escape annotations which have been previously described [^REF],  We annotated positions which were start-proximal (<150nt downstream of the translation start codon), at the 5' end of long exons (>400nt upstream of a splice donor site), subject to the 50nt rule (within the most 3' 50nt of the penultimate exon) or in the final exon of the transcript.
-(Positions in the later two groups are collectively refered to as "distal NMD escape" positions).
+Using four previously-described NMD escape rules [^REF], we annotated positions which were start-proximal (<150nt downstream of the translation start codon), at the 5' end of long exons (>400nt upstream of a splice donor site), subject to the 50nt rule (within the most 3' 50nt of the penultimate exon) or in the final exon of the transcript.
+Positions in the latter two groups are collectively refered to as "distal NMD escape" positions.
 In total, 13,214,649 coding positions (38.7% of the coding exome) are subject to one or more of these NMD escape rules ([Table 1](#nmd_table), [Figure 1](#nmd_figure))

 #### Table 1 <a name="nmd_table"></a>